 Adjustment is an opportunity for students who have done better than expected in their exams to change their mind about their chosen course.
 To be eligible for adjustment your results must have met and exceeded the conditions of your conditional firm (CF) choice.
 More details can be found on the UCAS website.
 If you decide to register for adjustment then you should immediately get on the phone to the School of Chemistry Undergraduate Admissions Office (0117 92 88153).
 Don't be tempted to rely on email - it's slower and someone else will beat you to it.
 Make it clear that you are applying through 'adjustment' (not clearing).
 The quicker you act the more likely you will be to secure a place.
 Please bear in mind that quite often our Chemistry courses will be full and that no adjustment places will be available.

-Bristol University does not enter UCAS Clearing.
+The School of Chemistry does not normally enter UCAS Clearing.
 Occasionally though, admissions tutors may be willing to accept a student who has narrowly missed out on their offer.
-If you have only missed your offer by a single grade in a single subject then you should immediately get on the phone to the School of Chemistry Undergraduate Admissions Office (0117 92 88153).
+If you have only missed your offer by a single grade in a single subject then you should immediately get on the phone to the Admissions Office (0117 92 88153).
 Don't be tempted to rely on email - it's slower and someone else will beat you to it.
-The admissions tutor should be able to give you an answer pretty much straight away.
+The admissions team should be able to give you an answer pretty much straight away.
 Please bear in mind that an admissions tutor will always prioritise applicants applying through adjustment (see above) in preference to near-miss applicants and that quite often our Chemistry courses will be full and no additional places will be available.

 Yes.
 We would like to give you the opportunity to develop a broad understanding of science and study subjects other than Chemistry.
-Half of your first year will be made up of Chemistry units.
-You will also be required to choose a unit in Maths.
-You may wish to continue your study of Maths by taking one of a variety of specialist units offered by the School of Maths, or instead follow our own Maths for Chemistry course.
-This still leaves up to a third of your first year as optional units.
-Many of our students choose units such as Astronomy, Biology, Biochemistry, Environmental Geoscience, Geology, Pharmacology or Physics.
-This helps them to see how Chemistry interfaces with other scientific disciplines and allows them to continue their interest in these other subjects.
+Half of your first-year teaching will be made up of Chemistry units.
+Alongside these you will spend a third of your first year studying Mathematical Skills for Chemists and Communication & Information Skills in Chemistry.
+The remainder of your first-year will be an optional unit such as Additional Maths, Astronomy, Biochemistry, Pharmacology or Physics.
+This will help you to see how Chemistry interfaces with other scientific disciplines and allows them to continue their interest in these other subjects.
 Details of the options available for each course can be found by clicking on the courses listed on the Undergraduate degree courses page.

 Language units are also a popular option for students who would either like to develop their existing language skills further or even learn something new.
 For students planning to spend a year abroad in their third year, these would be mandatory.
 We offer a range of units in a number of languages covering both technical and colloquial aspects at a variety of levels, from beginner to expert.